remix-run/react-router/doc/03 Components/Link.md

 ### `query`

-The query string parameters as a JavaScript object.
+An object of the names/values that will become the query parameters in the path.

 ### `activeClassName`